 appear as one in the integrated event editor).
 Double-click a note to display the properties pop-up box.

-These controls allow changes to note - panning (PAN), note on velocity (VEL), release velocity (REL), channel filter cutoff (MODX) and channel filter resonance (MODY).
-The reset button next to
+- Levels - These controls allow changes to per note - panning (PAN), note on velocity (VEL), release velocity (REL), channel filter cutoff (MODX) and channel filter resonance (MODY).
+NOTE: MOD X/Y can also link to custom parameters as set in native plugins.
+Harmor has Mod X/Y controls that map to these parameters, for example.

-Green box - Click on this to select the color channel group the note is on.
-See (10).
+- Color - Click on this to select the color channel group the note is on.

 Piano roll Menu

-Piano roll's menu by clicking the Piano roll menu button
+Piano roll's menu by clicking the Piano roll menu button.
+For more information, see the Piano Roll menu page.

 Piano roll keyboard shortcuts